JakeSteam/blog-programming/_posts/2018-11-19-developing-android-apps-with-firebase-cloud-storage.md

     - Kotlin
 ---

-Firebase Cloud Storage provides an easy way to store user’s files, or provide existing files to the user.
+Firebase Cloud Storage provides an easy way to store user's files, or provide existing files to the user.
 Additionally, heavily customisable access control is included, and all files can be browsed via a web interface.
-In this tutorial’s implementation, the user will be able to download sample files, and upload / delete their own arbitrary files.
+In this tutorial's implementation, the user will be able to download sample files, and upload / delete their own arbitrary files.

 This post is part of [The Complete Guide to Firebase](/search/?q=firebase/).
-Throughout this tutorial, you’ll need access to the [Firebase Cloud Storage dashboard](https://console.firebase.google.com/u/0/project/_/storage), and the [official documentation](https://firebase.google.com/docs/storage/) may be useful too.
+Throughout this tutorial, you'll need access to the [Firebase Cloud Storage dashboard](https://console.firebase.google.com/u/0/project/_/storage), and the [official documentation](https://firebase.google.com/docs/storage/) may be useful too.

 ## Implementation